intershop/helm-charts/charts/iom/README.rst

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.

-Default values of *image.repository* and *dbaccount.image.repository* have changed
+Changed Default Values of *image.repository* and *dbaccount.image.repository*
 ==================================================================================

 The default values of *image.repository* and *dbaccount.image.repository* now both point to the new Intershop Docker